Ivan-Krul/LocalTube/README.md

 - acceptable style of page
 - shuffler
 - recommendation and previews(it's just also a videos)
+- user profiling with importing and exporting user data
+- rating videos
-- set up videoIgnore.txt and/or pathToCheckItOut.txt to set up WritePathsToVideo.ps1 to generate videos.txt what contains all paths to videos for LocalTube page.
+- set up ignore.txt and/or pathToCheckItOut.txt to set up WritePathsToContent.ps1 to generate content.txt what contains all paths to videos for LocalTube page.
 # Set up
 You just need to get only Powershell to work propertly, and basically that's not all, just launch Powershell script called WritePathsToVideo.ps1 and you have done!
 But Hold on, if you're working with videos what located not in web servers, then **don't forget to turn off CORS technology in your browser because the page wouldn't work properly!**